The Human and Machine Company Free → Read it

 From Strategy to Signal: Why Board-Level KPIs Make or Break Execution

 You can have a sharp strategy and still fail to execute it.
-In most organizations, the gap is not vision.
-It is measurement.
+In most organizations, the gap isn't vision.
+It's measurement.

 IT Operating Models, Explained Without the Theater